On-Call / Emergency Procedures

 - Notify the Health & Wellness Center so follow-up after discharge can occur and appropriate referrals can be made.

 - Notify the office of Student Affairs (641-3150) of the hospitalization so student’s instructors are notified.

 You should contact all of the following people as soon as possible:

 - The Dean of Students (or Assistant Dean in his absence)

 - The Health & Wellness Center

-- International Student Advisor (if student is from overseas)
+- Center for International Education (if student is from overseas)

 In mental health cases, any RD, RA or Faculty/Staff who become aware of a student’s discharge from the hospital and return to campus should notify the Dean on Duty.
 The Dean on Duty can make contact with the psychiatric unit to find out the reason for the discharge and, if possible, to speak with the psychiatrist on call.

 In all mental health cases, the Dean of Students must be notified that the student has been released.
 Based on the information given, the Dean will determine who will be notified and determine what the course of action will be, if any.
 Based on the information given to the Dean, a recommendation may be made for a medical leave.Long-term Follow-up: Advise the student of his or her options for continuing assistance.

 Keep in mind that it is up to the student to decide what course he/she wishes to pursue medically, emotionally, or legally: